 The goal of the Effingham County Navigator Team is provide children with disabilities a better

 quality of life through community awareness, support, resources, training and recreation.

-Recreational activities includes baseball, soccer, line dancing, bowling, cheerleading, basketball
+Recreational activities include adaptive baseball, soccer, line dancing, bowling, cheerleading, basketball

-and cornhole.
+and soccer.
 Sports programs are non-competitive and children are taught the basic

 The support group meetings are held every 2nd Tuesday of each month starting at 6:30 pm at The Learning

 Treehouse located on 250 Goshen Rd. in Rincon.
 The meetings are a place for parents to share resources,